phluid61/internet-drafts/http2-nak-frame/draft.md

 An endpoint MAY send a DROPPED\_FRAME frame for a particular incoming frame type only once, even if it discards multiple frames of that type.

-An endpoint that receives a DROPPED\_FRAME frame MAY choose to not send further frames of that type to this peer, or to take it as an indication that the extension is not supported by the peer, or to enter into extension negotiations with the peer.
+An endpoint that receives a DROPPED\_FRAME frame ought to take it as an indication that the extension is not supported by the peer, and MAY subsequently choose to not send further frames of that type or to enter into extension negotiations with the peer.

 <!--